What is Natto?

 The prices of Natto differs, the standard rate in some supermarket is around 100 Yen.
 Natto is fermented, producing a distinctive smell that other people may like or dislike.

-Buying Natto in groceries and supermarkets differ in the size of the bean, types of bean sizes are large, medium, and small.
+Buying Natto in groceries and supermarkets differs in the size of the bean, types of bean sizes are large, medium, and small.

 Processing methods and variety also differ; some Natto products are produced and packed in cups for consumers to eat comfortably.